 Signup Bonus: New cardholders can earn 50,000 bonus points after spending $4,000 in the first three months of account opening, equivalent to $625 when redeemed through Chase Ultimate Rewards.
-They can earn 5,000 bonus points if they add an authorized user and make a purchase within the same timeframe.

 Base Rewards: Cardholders earn two points per dollar on travel and dining and one point per dollar on all other purchases.

 The Big Extras: You’ll get a bevy of travel perks, like an auto rental collision damage waiver, trip cancellation and trip interruption insurance, trip delay reimbursement and baggage delay insurance.